0 Helpful / 3 Not

 0 of 1 people found this review helpful.

-Pros: Now 18 holes.
-New B-pins on several holes.
-New blue tees on several holes.
-Markham is a fun new course to distribute some traffic away from the always busy Tradewinds park.
+Pros: Now 19 holes.
+New cement tees for all pads.
+Red, White and Blue all now have cement pads with B-pins on several holes.
 Fisrt park in the area with four par 4 holes.
 Variety of shots required.
 More long holes than other area courses.
-Brand new baskets purchased for this new course.
+Baskets are all in perfect shape.
 Fun between the uprights/trees mando.
 Elevation: There are a few pins on mounds which adds to aesthetics and challenge as there is fear of some roll away.
 6 holes play along a lake with two that have over water options.
-Many restrooms in park for the ladies (although not close by course)
+Now 19 holes with the newly added 14a bonus hole which sits on top (long) on in the center (short) of a very steep hill.
+New long pin for 13 is also on a steep hill and short missed puts will roll all the way down the hill.
+The new cement blue tees have added more challenge to appeal to pro level players.
+The red tees do a great job of setting up new players with lines for success as they are in places to help you avoid going into the water or the o.b. road.
+Many restrooms in park (although not close by course)

 Cons: 6 holes run along a gravel road that is rough on discs & feet.
 Not for flip-flops.
 Proper footware required.
 Multi use park is always busy & people like to park on the grass with no idea they are on a golf course.
 A little mud at times in some spots by the water after rain.

 Other Thoughts: I am very happy to have another local course that has a lot of challenge.
 The course if fairly new and already has benches, garbage cans, signs and a practice basket with measured putting circle.
 Seems there is something new each time I go.
 8 new B-pins.
 Paved parking lot.
 Mulch between 2&3 and 15&16 help soften the journey.
-Boardwalk between mando trees to keep us out of the mud is a nice new edition.
+Boardwalk between mando trees to keep us out of the mud is a nice touch.
+Cement pads for all tees.

 2 Helpful / 0 Not